mathieulrl/mempool_tracker/README.md

 ## wpkh

 This code converts a Pay-to-Witness-Public-Key-Hash (P2WPKH) Bitcoin address to its corresponding Witness Public Key Hash (WPKH) descriptor.
 The main function initializes an address, calls the conversion function, and prints the resulting WPKH descriptor.

+## steal_tx

+This code attempts to recreate a specific transaction found by the tracker with higher fees.
+It creates a new Bitcoin transaction on the Testnet using the Electrum wallet, generating a new wallet, obtaining an address, and building a transaction with increased fees compared to a previously tracked transaction.
+The finalized transaction is then signed and broadcasted to the Bitcoin Testnet.
+It's important to note that, as of the current implementation, there are challenges in successfully completing the code, and it hasn't been brought to completion or functional status.